 Hi!
 I'm Dave Sieg.
-I have the dubious honor of owning the last remaining Scanimate.
+I have the dubious honor of owning the last remaining Scanimates.
 In the early 1980's, I worked at Image West in Hollywood where we had 2 Scanimates.
-I never imagined I would end up owning the only remaining machine, but here it is, in my studio in Asheville, NC.
+I never imagined I would end up owning the only two remaining machines, but here they are, in my studio in Asheville, NC.
 Over the years, I've maintained the Scanimate website and have become the official collector of Scanimate material, photos, videos, stories, you name it.
 Please feel free to take a look around and find out more about this amazing analog animation machine.
 And if you're ever in Asheville, drop me a line and stop by and twiddle some knobs!

 |Recently, Chris Stack visited ZFx and we tinkered around with connecting control voltages from his Moog Little Phatty to the Scanimate.
 It was a fun session!
 We suffered from the Scanimate not being "zeroed out" after my last animation project, and from a lack of proper patch cords with 1/4" phone plugs on the Moog end and the oddball 0.09" analog patch cords Scanimate uses, but we managed to demonstrate some very interesting combinations of music that is synchronized with visuals that the two can produce.
 Of course we have great ideas about the next step, but I thought you might find this first experimental test interesting.
 Thanks Chris!|